MarcoCaballero/FFB_DAW/README.md

 ![Nuestro Logo](https://github.com/MarcoCaballero/FFB_DAW/blob/master/ffb_daw_fase3/src/main/resources/static/user/img/LogoFFB.png)

-# FFBet (:mortar_board: University Project)
-#### URJC ETSII  .
+# FFBet (:mortar_board: University Project) #### URJC ETSII  .

 ##### TASKS

+- [x] Traditional Interface :+1:
+- [x] Traditional backend :+1:
+- [x] API REST  :+1:
+- [ ] SPA Interface (Angular) :exclamation:

-+ FFBet is a web application development project that simulates a sports betting website (and e-games) with simulated money and different levels of security for administrators, users and visitors.
++ FFBET is a web application development project that simulates a sports betting website (and e-games) with simulated money and different levels of security for administrators, users and visitors.
 The different functionalities of FFBet can be divided into three distinct blocks:

-    - ~~ Visitors ~~ will be able to:
+    - ` Visitors `  will be able to:
         * Visualize the results of the finished matches, the next matches (with their respective odds) in order to plan future bets with their corresponding winnings.
         * Visualize a section with the promotions and gifts available.
-        * Sign up section, obtaining at that moment the permissions of the section ~~ user ~~.
+        * Sign up section, obtaining at that moment the permissions of the section ` user `.
         * Visualize videos and images available in the web.

-    - ~~ Users ~~ will be able to:
+    - ` Users ` will be able to:
         * To have their own individual section where they can edit their data (including upload pictures), review their betting history and redeem them.
         * A purse with simulated and promotional funds (subject to the specific conditions of the service), in this wallet can be included funds from simulated cards and withdraw them to the previously used.
         * Apostar a los diferentes partidos con sus cuotas disponibles, seleccionar la cantidad de la apuesta y el origen de los fondos y aplicar las posibles promociones.
         * Apply and apply discount promotions / promotional funds.
+        * Select a sports team to obtain their data, results and future matches.
-        * They inherit all the functions of ~~ Visitors ~~ .
+        * They inherit all the functions of ` Visitors ` .

-    - ~~Admins~~ : .
+    - `Admins` : .
         * Creation, updating, reading and deletion of matches.
         * Creation, updating, reading and deletion of teams.
         * Creation, updating, reading and deletion of users (including user role upgrade/downgrade).